Skip to main content

 What are the main employment regulations in the Netherlands?

 Dutch employment law is set out in several key statutes.
 Together, these form one of the most employee-protective frameworks in Europe.
 Book 7, Title 10 of the Dutch Civil Code (Burgerlijk Wetboek) contains the core rules on employment contracts, termination, and leave.
 The Working Hours Act (Arbeidstijdenwet) regulates working time and rest periods.
-In addition, the Working Conditions Act (Arbeidsomstandighedenwet, or Arbowet) sets health and safety standards.
-Together with sector-specific collective bargaining agreements (CAOs), these laws define the rights and duties of employers and employees.
+The Working Conditions Act (Arbeidsomstandighedenwet, or Arbowet) sets health and safety standards.
+Together with sector-specific collective labour agreements (CAOs), these laws define the rights and duties of employers and employees.

 The obligations of employers in the Netherlands are extensive.
 They include providing a safe workplace, paying at least the minimum wage, respecting working time limits, and following correct dismissal procedures.
 Employees have corresponding rights, including protection against unfair dismissal, entitlement to paid leave, and equal treatment.
 Temporary and agency workers also have specific protections under Dutch law.
 The same applies to freelancers working under a contractor agreement.

 Unlike in many US states, where at-will employment allows termination without cause, Dutch law requires a valid legal ground for every dismissal.
+The Supreme Court (Hoge Raad) has developed a dense body of case law that further shapes how statutory rules apply in practice.
 For international businesses, this means that standard HR practices from other jurisdictions often need significant adaptation in the Netherlands.

 What is the minimum wage in the Netherlands?

-The Dutch minimum wage is set per hour and regulated by the Minimum Wage Act (Wet minimumloon en minimumvakantiebijslag, WML).
-Since January 2024, the minimum wage is calculated on an hourly basis rather than per month.
-The government adjusts the rate twice a year, on 1 January and 1 July.
-The WML applies to all employees aged 21 and over.
-Younger workers are entitled to a reduced youth minimum wage.
+The Dutch minimum wage is regulated by the Minimum Wage and Minimum Holiday Allowance Act (Wet minimumloon en minimumvakantiebijslag, WML).
+Since January 2024 it is calculated on an hourly basis, and the government adjusts it twice a year, on 1 January and 1 July.
+Indexation follows a formula linked to average contractual wage development, which makes the adjustment largely depoliticised.
+The WML applies more broadly than the Civil Code: it covers anyone working at remuneration, including many workers who fall outside the strict definition of an employee.
+The adult rate applies from the age of twenty-one, while younger workers are entitled to a stepped youth minimum wage.

-In addition to wages, employers must pay a holiday allowance (vakantiegeld) of at least 8% of gross annual salary.
-This is required by Article 15 of the WML and is typically paid out in May.
+In addition to wages, employers must pay a holiday allowance (vakantiegeld) of at least 8% of gross annual salary, capped at three times the annual minimum wage.
+It is required by Article 15 of the WML and is typically paid out in May.
 Unlike in the UK or the US, this 8% holiday allowance is a statutory obligation in the Netherlands, not an optional benefit.
-Employees may also be entitled to additional benefits under their employment contract or applicable collective bargaining agreement.
-Examples include a thirteenth-month payment, travel allowances, or pension contributions.
+Employees may also be entitled to a thirteenth-month payment, a bonus scheme, stock options, an expense reimbursement, or a company car, depending on their contract or collective agreement.

-During illness, employers are required to continue paying at least 70% of salary for up to two years.
-The first year’s payment may not fall below the minimum wage.
+During illness, employers are required to continue paying at least 70% of salary for up to two years, with a floor at the minimum wage during the first year.
+A reduction of salary cannot be imposed unilaterally, and employees can bring a wage claim if wage payment obligations are not met.
 These statutory benefits form the baseline, but many employers offer more generous terms.
 In practice, this means that the total cost of employing someone in the Netherlands is significantly higher than the gross salary alone.

 How many hours can an employee work per week in the Netherlands?

 Employees in the Netherlands may work a maximum of 12 hours per day and 60 hours per week.
 This is regulated by the Working Hours Act (Arbeidstijdenwet).
-Over a 16-week reference period, the average must not exceed 48 hours per week.
-Standard full-time working hours are typically 36, 38, or 40 hours per week.
-The exact number depends on the sector and applicable collective bargaining agreement.
+Averaged over a 16-week reference period, the working time must not exceed 48 hours per week; averaged over a 4-week reference period, 55 hours per week.
+Standard full-time hours are typically 36, 38, or 40 per week, depending on sector and collective agreement.
+These daily and weekly maxima are notably higher than comparable limits in France or Germany, but the averaging rules prevent sustained extreme schedules.

 Overtime pay is not separately regulated by statute.
-Instead, it is often governed by collective bargaining agreements or individual employment contracts.
-Unlike in the US, where the Fair Labor Standards Act mandates overtime pay at 1.5 times the regular rate, Dutch law leaves overtime compensation largely to the CAO or individual contract.
+It is governed by collective agreements or individual employment contracts.
+Unlike the Fair Labor Standards Act in the United States, Dutch law leaves overtime compensation largely to the applicable CAO.
 Employers must keep records of working hours and make sure that the statutory limits are respected.
 In practice, this means that employers should verify the applicable CAO before setting overtime policies.

 How many vacation days are employees entitled to in the Netherlands?